dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ```

 Interleaving preliminary executions with validations avoids unnecessary work executing transactions that might follow aborted transactions.
-For example, in the running scenario using block B, validating TX4 immediately causes re-execution, hence higher transactions may not need to abort/re-execute.
+For example, in the running scenario above, block B, validating TX4 immediately causes re-execution, hence higher transactions may not need to abort/re-execute.

 With task stealing, it is hard to lay out an exact timing of tasks during execution in advance, because it depends on real-time latency and interleaving of validation and execution tasks.
 Below is a possible execution of S-2 over B with four threads.

 * Possible time steps S-2 goes through with four threads:
-  1. parallel execution of TX1, TX2, TX3, TX4; validation of TX2, TX3, TX4 fail; `nextValidation` set to 3
+  1. parallel execution of TX1, TX2, TX3, TX4; validation of TX2, TX3 fail; `nextValidation` set to 3
-  2. parallel execution of TX2, TX3, TX4, TX5; validation of TX3, TX5 fail; `nextValidation` set to 4
+  2. parallel execution of TX2, TX3, TX5, TX6; validation of TX3, TX6 fail; `nextValidation` set to 4
-  3. parallel execution of TX3, TX5, TX6, TX7; validation of TX6, TX7 fail; `nextValidation` set to 7
+  3. parallel execution of TX3, TX6, TX7, TX8; validation of TX8 fails; `nextValidation` set to 9
-  4. parallel execution of TX6, TX7, TX8, TX9; validation of TX8, TX9 fail; `nextValidation` set to 9
+  4. parallel execution of TX8, TX9, TX10; validation of TX8, TX9 fail; `nextValidation` set to 9
-  5. parallel execution of TX8, TX9, TX10; validation of TX9 fails; `nextValidation` set to 9
+  5. parallel execution of TX8, TX9, TX10; validation of TX9 fails; `nextValidation` set to 10
   6. parallel execution of TX9; all validations succeed

 Despite the high-contention B scenario, this (possible) processing of B is better than S-1 because only TX3, TX9 fail validation and re-execute twice, the rest of the transactions re-execute at most once.